pivotal-cf/bookbinder/README.md

 - Create a git repo for the book and populate it with the required files (or use an existing book repo as a template)
 - Put github credentials into `config.yml` (any user will do)
 - Add list of included doc repos (must be public) to `config.yml`
-- Install rbenv and bundler for local Bookbinder use
 - Publish and run the server locally to test your book

 #### Deploying your book